ticky/ahkfiles/readme.md

 ## Features

-* Modified version of FocuslessScroll featuring "natural" scrolling
+* Modified version of FocuslessScroll, which allows you to scroll the window under the cursor and adds acceleration.
+This version has been modified to include "natural" (inverse) scrolling
 * Mac-like hotkeys for various common functions like sleeping the display, shutting down, rebooting
 * Media and volume keys modeled after Apple's keyboard layouts
 * iTunes metadata support (Incomplete at this stage)
-* 20% scaled Volume meter compatible with Vista and newer
+* Volume meter (showing the first 20% of the volume scale) compatible with Vista and newer
-* Relatively convenient Scroll Lock toggle for most key overrides so it doesn't interrupt anything
+* Relatively convenient Scroll Lock toggle for most key overrides (but not all hotkeys) so it doesn't interrupt anything

 ## Requirements